 On top of it all, when in the grocery store on Thursday afternoon, we happened to see this “Puma Kola” made by a gourmet soda drink company, Sprecker’s.
 There was no question that was coming home with us …….
 It was just too funny!

-In any case, we have had a lot of fun with this experience in our house this week.
+In any case, we have had a lot of fun with this experience at our house this week.
 And, I think we provided some entertainment for our friends as well!
-One, messaged me that she loved the sense of adventure and, whether cat or cougar, I should keep posting!
-I think I will —- after all , everyone needs a good laugh!
+One messaged me that she loved the sense of adventure and, whether cat or cougar, I should keep posting!
+I think I will —- after all, everyone needs a good laugh!